7 Benefits Of A Capsule Wardrobe

 #2.
 It’s Eco-Friendly

-The EPA estimated that the generation of textiles in 2018 was 17 million tons.
-That’s 5.8% of the total physical waste generation that year, and that’s higher than the many years prior.
+The EPA estimated that 17 million tons of textiles were generated in 2018.
+That’s 5.8% of the total physical waste generated that year, and that’s higher than in many years prior.
 There has been extensive media coverage regarding how “fast fashion” is leading to unprecedented waste that just cannot be managed.

-Even donating (which is still typically the better option), isn’t able to accommodate the incredible clothing waste.
+Even donating (which is still typically the better option) cannot accommodate the incredible clothing waste.
 If your closet is jam-packed and overflowing, imagine how the landfills look.

-This is largely due to “fast fashion”, something you may or may not have heard of.
-Fast fashion is a business model where brands are pushing around 10 new “seasonal” fashions per year instead of 4 (the actual number of seasons).
+This is largely due to “fast fashion,” which you may or may not have heard of.
+Fast fashion is a business model in which brands promote 10 new “seasonal” fashions per year instead of 4 (the actual number of seasons).
 This perpetuates ongoing clothing consumption.

-Fast fashion clothing stores have become so cheap that people are able to keep up with the trends, which feels like a good thing until you think about what’s at the other end of the shopping cycle.
+Fast-fashion clothing stores have become so cheap that people can keep up with the trends, which seems good until you consider what’s at the other end of the shopping cycle.

 #3.
 Saves Money